bem/bem-core/common.docs/reference/reference.en.md

 </tr>
 </table>

-Please note that names and meaning of the BEMJSON fields, that are managing HTML-representation, are the same as the names and the meaning of the corresponding BEMHTML [standard modes](# standardmoda) (tag, attributes, class, etc.).
+Please note that names and meaning of the BEMJSON fields, that are managing an HTML-representation, are the same as the names and the meaning of the corresponding BEMHTML [standard modes](# standardmoda) (tag, attributes, class, etc.).
-If some aspects of the output HTML are **defined in the input data, and in BEMHTML-templates**, the higher priority have the definition given in BEMHTML-templates.
+If some aspects of the output HTML are **defined in the input data, and in the BEMHTML-templates**, the higher priority have the definition given in the BEMHTML-templates.

 When generating HTML one of the following actions will be done:

-  * **Merge** of the values of HTML-parameters specified in BEMJSON with values of parameters specified in BEMHTML-template.
+  * **Merge** of the values of the HTML-parameters specified in BEMJSON with values of the parameters specified in the BEMHTML-template.
 Merge of the values is performed only for the parameters that have an obvious meaning: `attrs`, `js`, `mix`.
-  * **Replacement** of the values of HTML-parameters specified in the BEMJSON with the values set in the ** BEMHTML-template**.
+  * **Replacement** of the values of the HTML-parameters specified in BEMJSON with the values set in the **BEMHTML-template**.
 It holds for the all other values: `tag`, `cls`, `bem`, `content`.

 ***
-**NB** Priority of BEMHTML-templates allows **the templates' author** decide which HTML-parameters will have top-priority for each case (the parameters set in BEMHTML or in BEMJSON).
+**NB** Priority of the BEMHTML-templates allows **the templates' author** to decide which HTML-parameters will have top-priority for each case (the parameters set in BEMHTML or in BEMJSON).
-The values of HTML-parameters specified in BEMJSON are available in templates when addressing to a fragment of the input BEMJSON-tree in the context of (field `this.ctx`).
+The values of the HTML-parameters specified in BEMJSON are available in the templates when addressing to a fragment of the input BEMJSON-tree in the context of (field `this.ctx`).
 ***

 <a name="nesting"></a>

 ##### Nesting: Content

-For representation of nested BEM-entities (BEM-tree) BEMJSON has the reserved field `content`.
+For representation of the nested BEM-entities (BEM-tree) BEMJSON has the reserved field `content`.
 Its value can be set to an arbitrary BEMJSON:

- * A primitive data type (string, number).
+ * A primitive data type (a string, number).
 The value is used as a content (text) of the HTML-element corresponded to the context entity.
  * An object which describes the BEM-tree.
-The value is used for generation of HTML-elements nested in the corresponding to the context entity HTML-element.
+The value is used for generation of the HTML-elements nested in the corresponding to the context entity HTML-element.

 There is no limitations on nesting depth of the tree of BEM-entities build with help of the `content` field.